JerryWiltz/nP/README.md

 nP.<b>chebyLPgk</b>(<i> n = 3, ripple = 0.1 </i>) [<>](https://github.com/JerryWiltz/nP/blob/master/src/np-lowpass-prototype/src/chebyLPgk.js "Source") A function that computes and returns an array of the gk values in a Chebychev Low Pass filter prototype given the number of sections and ripple.
 The default values are shown in the function argument.

-nP.<b>chebyLPLCs</b>(<i> cheby = [1, 1.0315851425078764, 1.1474003299537219, 1.0315851425078761, 1] </i>) [<>](https://github.com/JerryWiltz/nP/blob/master/src/np-lowpass-prototype/src/chebyLPgk.js "Source") A function that computes and returns an array of the C-L-C ... values in a Chebychev Low Pass filter prototype given an array of the gk values.
+nP.<b>chebyLPLCs</b>(<i> cheby = [1, 1.0315851425078764, 1.1474003299537219, 1.0315851425078761, 1], maxPassFrequency = 0.2e9, zo = 50) </i>) [<>](https://github.com/JerryWiltz/nP/blob/master/src/np-lowpass-prototype/src/chebyLPLCs.js "Source") A function that computes and returns an array of the C-L-C ... values in a Chebychev Low Pass filter prototype given an array of the gk values.
 The default values are shown in the function argument.

 ## nP-math